kptristan24/assignment1/bio.md

 My name is Tristan Hari, I am a third year student at OSU, and I am a computer science major.

 I play guitar, kendama, and I enjoy cooking and going on hikes.

+Here is me adding even more content for a push.
+Oh boy, GitHub is cool.